TechyNilesh/DeepImageSearch/README.md

 ```

 This code demonstrates how to load images, set up the search engine, index the images, add new images to the index, and retrieve similar images.

+<span style="color:red"> **Note:** Some models may not work properly due to resizing and normalization issues.
+By default, I have chosen a size of 224x244.
+Please try to select models that support this size or resized inputs.
+I have already tested many models, but testing over 500 is beyond my scope.</span>

 ## Documentation